 Sift all dry ingredients into a large mixing bowl.
 Make a well in the center of the dry mixture and add buttermilk.
 Mix together by hand until thoroughly combined (be careful not to overwork the dough, as this causes toughness).
 Turn out dough onto a well-floured surface and form into a large rectangle about 1 inch thick.
 Using a rolling pin and extra flour as needed, roll rectangle into a 3/4-inch thickness.
 Using a sharp knife, cut dough into nine strips about 1 inch wide, then cut each of the strips into six 1-inch squares.
 Lightly flour a large sheet pan and arrange the dough squares in nine rows of six, just barely touching.
 Bake in 400 degree F oven for 10 minutes, rotate the tray, and bake for 10 more minutes.

-*To note: Simon Pearce is an Irish-American glassblowing and pottery entrepreneur who opened his first glassblowing workshop in Kilkenny, Ireland in 1971.
+Simon Pearce is an Irish-American glassblowing and pottery entrepreneur who opened his first glassblowing workshop in Kilkenny, Ireland in 1971.
 His goal has been “to create products that are beautifully designed, produced with premium quality materials and time-honored techniques and intended for a lifetime of everyday use.”
 Please visit Simon Pearce’s website for more history and information.

 Come all ye young rebels, and list while I sing,